 Just because you’re the designated leader doesn’t mean you lead alone.

-This sounds obvious.
-Everyone nods when you say it.
+It sounds obvious.
 Then you watch how organizations actually work.

-One person makes all the calls.
-Everyone else waits for direction.
-Individual contributors defer to managers.
-Managers defer to you.
-Leadership becomes something only one person does.
+One person makes all the calls, everyone else waits for direction, and leadership becomes something only one person does.

-I learned this differently: everyone needs to show leadership, not just me.
+The shift I made: everyone needs to show leadership, not just me.

-Individual contributors who spot problems and drive solutions - that’s leadership.
-Team leads who make hard calls without escalating everything - that’s leadership.
-People who see gaps and fill them - that’s leadership.
+Individual contributors who spot problems and drive solutions — that’s leadership.
+Team leads who make hard calls without escalating everything, that too.
+People who see gaps and fill them, same thing.

 Your job isn’t to be the only leader.
-Your job is to create conditions where everyone exercises leadership in their role.
+It’s to create conditions where everyone else can be one too.

-When people introduced me as “the fixer,” the real work was making sure I wasn’t the only person who could fix things.
-We all had a part to play in leading.
+When people see you as the person who turns things around, the real job is making sure you’re not the only person who can do it.
+Everyone has a part to play in leading.

-What changed: From “Stefan fixes things” to “we all lead.”
-Leadership capacity scaled across the group - not just the leadership team, but ICs, managers, everyone.
+From one person driving improvement to the whole group leading.
+Leadership capacity scaled across the organization: not just the leadership team, but ICs, managers, everyone.

-Your scorecard question: Can you point to examples of leadership at every level?
+Can you point to examples of leadership at every level of your organization?
 Or does everything important still run through you?

 5. High Expectations, But There to Help